bhavykhatri/Operating-System/Assignment2/README.md

 - `fork`
 - `exit`

+You must also know the following terminology and their intuition in order to understand this assignment.

+- file descriptor
+- inode number
+- process control block / context
+- reference count
+- pipe object
+- file object

 ## Algorithm
 We imitated the behavior of linux system call, so for more details on them refer to linux man page.
 1. `open`